Archaeological evidence on the Korean Peninsula

 Gojoseon, the first Korean kingdom, was founded in 2333 BC by Dangun.
-They controlled Korea and parts of Manchuria until their collapse in 108 BC, after a series of conflicts with the Han Dynasty, and in its aftermath the Proto-Three Kingdoms emerged.
+They controlled Korea and parts of Manchuria until their collapse in 108 BC, after a series of conflicts with the Han Dynasty.
+In its aftermath, the Proto-Three Kingdoms emerged.

-Among the numerous states that made up the Proto-Three Kingdoms, the most influential were Dongbuyeo and Bukbuyeo, although it was the states of Goguryeo, Baekje and Silla that advanced into the Three Kingdoms of Korea which dominated the Korean Peninsula
+Among the numerous states that made up the Proto-Three Kingdoms, the most influential were Dongbuyeo and Bukbuyeo.
+However, it was the states of Goguryeo, Baekje and Silla that advanced into the Three Kingdoms of Korea which dominated the Korean Peninsula

 and certain parts of Manchuria from 57 AD to 668.

-The Three Kingdoms unified under Silla in 676, leading to the North South States Period, and during this time relations with China
+The Three Kingdoms unified under Silla in 676, leading to the North South States Period.
+During this time, the relationship with China

 remained somewhat peaceful.